pnpm/pnpm/.changeset/kind-dots-exercise.md

 "supi": patch
 ---

-fix: ignoreScripts should be true when lockfileonly set true in the install process
+Scripts should always be ignored when only the lockfile is being updated.